 Food intolerance is a huge barrier to healthy weight loss.
 While your body is dealing with inflammation caused by food intolerances, your thyroid function is challenged and your metabolism is affected.

 You might gain weight, or lose weight, without knowing why.

 Identifying your food intolerance and eating correctly for it can remove a massive barrier to weight loss, and get your metabolism working at full speed again.

-The three main causes of intolerances are:
+Three main causes of food allergies and intolerance are:

 An IgG4 blood test, from an accredited laboratory, is one way to assess food intolerance.
 You need a referral for this type of test in most countries.

 The test looks at your antibody responses to 90 different foods and indicates reactions from mild (+1) to moderate (+5).